shayderrr/shayderrr/README.md

 if you have any questions, feel free to ask me! i'm always open on my contacts provided

-## some yap
+## how i started

-originally started like in december (can you believe it! came along way lmao) and i first started contributing to UGS, with the form of ripped games and flash games. eventually i got accepted as a Jr Editor, and I quickly rose the ranks all the way to editor!
-My gn-math journey started like 2 months ago when i filled a app, and with the games that was added on to ugs (my games) i eventually rose the ranks even further to a moderator/porter for gn-math
+originally started making UBG/Development (js) in november, starting my first project known as Game Vault.
+I began experimenting and eventually figured out how to rip mods, and then got curious in programming.
+Then I started web porting, rising the ranks in UGS and gn-math, and becoming well known in the UBG community.

-day ones are dudeluther, peakyrexed, and q8j. without them i wouldn't be here, so thanks to you guys !
+day ones are dudeluther, peakyrexed, airseedy/anon, and q8j. without them i wouldn't be here, so thanks to you guys !